KULeuven-MICAS/snax-dev/README.md

 * A source cannot wait for READY to be asserted before asserting `VALID`.
 * A destination can wait for VALID to be asserted before asserting `READY`.

-The accelerator ports for getting data from streamers uses the same mechanism.
+The accelerator ports for getting data from streamers use the same mechanism.
 They only have one channel which is the `data` port.
 The interaction between streamers and the accelerator involves only data transfers.
 If you are to use streamers, refer to the [SNAX Streamer](https://github.com/KULeuven-MICAS/snax-streamer) repository.

 ##  TCDM Ports: